 5 Money-Saving Tips for Students

-As a student with a valid student card, you are eligible for discounts on various goods and services all over the place.
-All you have to do is ask!
-For example, the Student Price Card (SPC) allows students to save 10-15% at various stores and food and beverage outlets all over Canada.
+1. Maximize Student Discounts: As a student with a valid ID, you have access to discounts on a variety of goods and services.
+Simply ask about them!
+For instance, the Student Price Card (SPC) offers 10-15% savings at various stores and food outlets across Canada.

 Image courtesy of Duckiemonster, Flickr.